 Our choice: S-MAX 2.0 TDCi (140) Zetec

-The S-MAX is great to drive and from behind the wheel, you would be hard-pressed to spot you were in a tall people carrier, such is the way the S-MAX attacks corners and resists body roll.
-Yet its firm but compliant ride is also great at soaking up nasty bumps – your family will never suspect you’re having so much fun.
-Pick of the engine line-up is the gutsy 2.0 TDCi diesel engine in 138bhp Zetec form – the 113bhp version feels a bit underpowered while the 161bhp only comes in Titanium trim and costs nearly £2,500 more.
-If you’ve got the cash, the flagship 200bhp 2.0-litre EcoBoost petrol is a fast and surprisingly frugal replacement for the thirsty old 2.5-litre five-cylinder model.
-If you need an automatic, Ford's Powershift gearbox is quick and smooth, but costs an extra £1,000 across the line-up and has a big impact on fuel economy and emissions.
+The S-MAX is great to drive and from behind the wheel, you would be hard-pressed to spot you were in a tall people carrier.
+It attacks corners and resists body roll, while the firm but compliant ride is also great at soaking up nasty bumps – your family will never suspect you’re having so much fun.
+Our pick of the range is the gutsy 2.0 TDCi diesel engine in 138bhp Zetec trim – the 113bhp version feels a bit underpowered, while the 161bhp only comes in Titanium trim and costs almost £2,500 more.
+The flagship 200bhp 2.0-litre EcoBoost petrol is a fast and surprisingly efficient replacement for the thirsty old 2.5-litre five-cylinder model, but it is expensive to buy.
+The Powershift automatic gearbox is quick and smooth, but costs an extra £1,000 across the line-up and has a big impact on fuel economy and emissions.